zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    :Type: :zeek:type:`function` () : :zeek:type:`any`

-   Stops Bro's packet processing.
+   Stops Zeek's packet processing.
 This function is used to synchronize distributed trace processing with communication enabled (*pseudo-realtime* mode).